Skip to content

 The downside of ventless gas logs?
 They don’t look as pretty as vented logs, but this may not be an issue if you value efficiency over appearance.
 Also, if your room is well-sealed and insulated, moisture can build up and create condensation — although a little bit of humidity may be ideal if you live in a dry area!

 The last thing to keep in mind about ventless gas logs is that they cannot be installed in a bedroom unless they’re 10,000 BTUs or less.
-If you’re looking to add heat to your bedroom, consider a ventless heater instead.
+Speciality log sets that meet these requirements have very small flames that are not clearly visible when burning.

 Pros: Ventless gas logs are more efficient than vented gas logs and use less fuel.
 They also do not require a functioning chimney to operate.

-Cons: Ventless gas logs do not look as good as vented gas logs.
+Cons: Ventless gas logs do not look as good as vented gas logs when burning.

 For more comparison details, check out: Vented or Vent Free Gas Logs: Which Do You Need?